resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 *It is not the only way to initialize state*

-- COnstructors are automatically called with the props object when defined.
+- Constructors are automatically called with the props object when defined.

-- super(props) is mandated to be called with the proops passed in.
+- super(props) is mandated to be called with the props passed in.
 This is necessary to make sure that the React.Component constructor function gets called.
 It is a reference to the parent constructor function.

  *To initialize the state*
 `this.state = { lat: null }`